Sports Medicine (6839.6)

 The on campus practical sessions contribute to external certificates and to the basic competency expected of students passing this unit.
 Should a student not attain the required level of attendance (all practical sessions), they will not be eligible to apply for Sports Trainer Level 1 certification with Sports Medicine Australia.

-A considerable amount of this unit will be online (owing to COVID-19), although many practical skills will be taught and assessed face to face.
 Students should engage fully in both face to face as well as online components of this unit.

 Lectures will contain material that is relevant to all assessment items.
 Announcements and information presented during lectures is deemed to have been made to all students enrolled in the unit.
-All lectures will be online and available on the unit Canvas site.
+All lectures will be recorded and available on the unit Canvas site.

 Students are expected to attend and participate in all practical classes.
 External certificates have requirements that students spend a nominated number of hours in practice of specific sports medicine skills.
 Attendance means that the student is participating fully in the activity of the day.
-All scheduled practical sessions contribtue to external certificates and to the basic competency expected of students passing this unit.
+All scheduled practical sessions contribute to external certificates and to the basic competency expected of students passing this unit.
 Should a student not attain the required level of attendance, they will be ineligible to apply for the relevant external certificate.
 It is the student's responsibility to ensure that their attendance at practical classes is recorded correctly.

 Students are required to attend and complete competency assessment in the practical class for which they have been allocated.
 If you have exceptional circumstances and need to change practical class groups then you must seek permission from the unit convenor beforehand.
-External accrediting bodies and COVID guidelines have limits on the size of the practical group.
+External accrediting bodies have limits on the size of the practical group.

 Required IT skills